-- 1 pound of fish we used salmon and cod, cut into 2-3 inch pieces
+- 1 pound of fish salmon and cod, cut into 2-3 inch pieces

 - Chopped parsley for garnish

-After wine cooks, add the tomatoes.
+- Once wine has reduced, add the tomatoes.
 If you're using whole tomatoes, use your hands to break them up (carefully not getting juice everywhere like I have) and add your seafood stock and bay leaves.
 Bring to a gentle boil and allow soup to cook for 30 minutes.
 Taste for seasoning and add salt and pepper.

-When adding fish, take note to add things that take longer to cook first.
-So we added the salmon and cod first, allowed that to cook for about 4 minutes (depending on how large the pieces are), then added the shrimp and lobster and cooked for 4-5 minutes and finally the mussels and clams and continues to cook until the shells open.
+- When adding fish, take note to add things that take longer to cook first.
+Add the salmon and cod first and cook for about 4 minutes (depending on how large the pieces are), then add the shrimp and lobster and cook for another 4-5 minutes and finally the mussels and clams and continues to cook until the shells open.